lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_possibility.md

 But also perhaps this: a precise ambiguity is like the hollow of a flute, shaped with care so that the breath may sing.
 It is not vague or lazy with language—it is skillful.
-It is the artist’s brushstroke that suggests, the doorway of the poem that beckons-the art of creating just enough to step aside so that mystery can speak.
+It is the artist’s brushstroke that suggests, the doorway of the poem that beckons—the art of creating just enough to step aside so that mystery can speak.
 It offers enough form to stir resonance in the listener, yet not so much that it collapses the infinite into a single, fixed truth.